 First Responder Human Trafficking "Coffee Break" Training: Designed for first responders, this fact sheet defines human trafficking, discusses who may be vulnerable, how to identify a potential victim, and how to report a tip.

-The Combating Trafficking in Persons course for the Acquisition Workforce is specifically tailored for the U.S. Government acquisition workforce on combating human trafficking using the pertinent provisions of the federal acquisition regulations (FAR).
-The FAR provides remedies for the acquisition workforce to use against contractors who engage in human trafficking, including debarment. take training (login required)
+The FAC 022 - Combating Trafficking in Persons for the Acquisition Workforce course is tailored for the U.S. Government acquisition workforce on combating human trafficking using the pertinent provisions of the federal acquisition regulations (FAR).
+The FAR provides remedies for the acquisition workforce to use against contractors who engage in human trafficking, including debarment.